Shih Ho / Biting ThroughThunder and Lightning

 FifthSix

 Bites on dried lean meat.
-Receives a yellow metal arrow.
-It furthers one to be mindful of difficulties.
+Receives yellow gold.
+Perseveringly aware of danger.
 No blame.

 Small Image